Key TakeAways

 - Document Everything:

-- Retain records of CoS, payslips, contracts, and absence logs for the sponsorship period plus one year.
+- Retain CoS, payslips, contracts, and logs; use templates for reporting.

 Challenges: